sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

     - Get all SAR files from `sap_hana_install_software_directory` or use the SAR files provided by role variable.

-    - Extract all SAR files from `sap_hana_install_software_directory`.
+    - Extract all SAR files into `sap_hana_install_software_extract_directory`.

 - Check existence of `hdblcm` in `SAP_HANA_DATABASE` directory from the extracted SAR files.

-- Process SAP HANA `configfile` based on input parameters.
+- Check the existence of file `configfile.cfg` in the directory `configfiles` below `sap_hana_install_software_extract_directory`.

+If this file exists, use it for installing SAP HANA by the hdblcm command.

+If this file is not present, perform the following three steps:

+- Get the hdblcm configfile template directly from the hdblcm command.

+- Convert the configfile template into a Jinja2 template and download it to the control node.

+- Process the Jinja2 template, using the configured role variables or default settings, to create a customized hdblm configfile.

 #### SAP HANA Install

-- Execute hdblcm.
+- Execute hdblcm, using the configfile mentioned above.

 #### Post-Install